 The Alternative Antenatal Class 1.
 Point It Down

-An occasional series devoted to things they should cover in ante-natal classes.
+An occasional series devoted to things they really should cover in ante-natal classes.
 First on the list; point that thing Down.

 There had been some warning about how a baby (girl or boy) can pee with some velocity, but frankly not nearly enough.
 I think I thought it’d be like a less terrifying version of the old Tiny Tears dolls.
 How wrong I was (though it was definitely less creepy).